Unlocking Gen Z at Work: A Generational Impact Study 2024

 Improving team harmony

 If your preferred work style is different from the rest of your team, it's not unusual to feel misunderstood and undervalued.
 On the flip side, you may find it challenging to understand why your colleagues do the things they do.
-Fingerprint for Success' team collaboration tools bring together the data from each individual's work style assessment, to highlight shared motivations and potential areas of friction.
+Marlee's team collaboration tools bring together the data from each individual's work style assessment, to highlight shared motivations and potential areas of friction.
 This helps create an environment where everyone is supported to do their best work, in a way that suits them.

 7 science-backed ways to motivate yourself to work